City-Region launches first gender-based violence plan for men and boys on International Men’s Day

 As set out in the plan, Greater Manchester will invest in Independent Domestic Violence Advisors to specialise in supporting men and boys and support ambitions to be a trauma-responsive city-region, and establish a Male Victims Service Coordinator role, to help enhance therapeutic and advice services.

-The plan will also see the creation of pathways for victims at risk of committing sexual offences or causing harm, including through work with the Violence Reduction Unit.
+The plan will also see the creation of pathways for victims at risk of committing sexual offences or causing harm, including through work with our Violence Reduction Unit.

-Find out more about the Gender-Based Violence Strategy on the GMCA website: Gender-Based Violence Strategy - Greater Manchester Combined Authority
+Find out more about the Gender-Based Violence Strategy on our dedicated webpage: Gender-Based Violence Strategy - Greater Manchester Combined Authority

-To access gender-based violence support services, visit the GMC website here: Support services - Greater Manchester Combined Authority
+Find gender-based violence support services, including specific services for men and boys, on our website: Support services - Greater Manchester Combined Authority

 Support services for male victims include: